kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   </body>
 </html>
 {% endprism %}
-We've added a div tag with an id of `textTarget` to `index.html`.
+We've added a div tag with an id of "textTarget" to `index.html`.
 Our AJAX code will load data into this element.

 {% prism javascript %}
 // sample01/scripts.js